MyPOA Life Classes

 How do you attend a SEVEN Meeting?

-Just show-up at 7PM on Monday, Tuesday, Wednesday, or Saturday in the Family Room of the GA Mangun Center (The middle building on campus, Rapides Ave.
-Side of the building, 2817 Rapides Ave., Alexandria, LA - Look for the purple SEVEN banner!)
+Just show-up at 7PM on Monday, Tuesday, Wednesday, or Saturday at the POA Events Center - (701 Veterans Dr. - Across the street and a bit west from the main building.
+Look for the purple SEVEN banner!)
 If it's a 2nd, 4th, or 5th Saturday - come at 6:00 and join us for a meal before the meeting!

 Our goal is to provide an atmosphere conducive to deliverance and recovery in which the Holy Spirit can minister healing to the hurting and hope to the helpless...Come on in.
 The coffee is hot.
 We've been expecting you....